FREE breast screening mammograms for women 50 years and over

 - Casuarina: Monday to Friday

 BreastScreenNT Mobile 4WD

 Call 13 20 50 for the 2015 4WD Mobile Bus Schedule.
 Group bookings also available and can be made anytime.

-This service is for women aged 40 years or older without breast symptoms.
-Women in this age group should have a mammogram every two years to help detect breast cancer early.
-Finding cancer early is the key to survival, reducing the impact of treament and getting you back to your busy life
+All Women who are eligible can choose to have a mammogram every two years to help detect breast cancer early.
+Finding cancer early is the key to survival, reducing the impact of treatment and getting you back to your busy life.

 Did you know?

 - Australian women have a 1 in 9 risk of developing breast cancer in their lifetime.

 - Screening mammograms are performed for the purpose of detecting breast cancer at an early stage.

 - 75% of breast cancers occur in women aged 50 years and over.